Topics Report on BioJapan 2023

 Biopharmaceutical Committee Seminar

-The Biopharmaceutical Committee of the Pharmaceutical Manufacturers Association of Japan has been holding seminars on topics related to biopharmaceutical manufacturing processes and infrastructure for the past several years, and the FY2023 seminar was held on October 12 under the title "Development of Manufacturing Bases for Next-Generation Biopharmaceuticals: Initiatives for Human Resource Development in Biomanufacturing in Industry, Academia, and Government.
+The JPMA Biopharmaceutical Committee has held seminars on topics related to biopharmaceutical manufacturing processes and infrastructure for the past several years, and the FY2023 seminar was held on October 12 under the title "Development of Manufacturing Bases for Next-Generation Biopharmaceuticals: Initiatives for Human Resource Development in Biomanufacturing in Industry, Academia, and Government.
 The seminar was held on October 12, 2023.
 The seminar was coordinated by Dr. Kazuhisa Uchida, Professor of the Graduate School of Science, Technology and Innovation, Kobe University, and featured four speakers, including a remote participant from overseas, and a wide range of discussions from the perspectives of government, academia, and industry.

 At the beginning of the session, Dr. Uchida introduced the over view of the session and stated that while new modalities such as next-generation biopharmaceuticals and mRNA vaccines are being developed, it is necessary to strengthen the production system by establishing manufacturing sites, securing personnel, improving process efficiency, and reducing risks.
 While a major investment promotion through the dual-use manufacturing base development project has been decided, it was indicated that in addition to the GMP manufacturing personnel required for facility operation, there are issues in training and securing CMC (Chemistry, Manufacturing and Control) development personnel.
 The purpose of this session was to discuss the future direction of biotech human resource development and recruitment.

 Next, Mr. Hiroshi Murata, Vice President of Life Science Company, AGC Inc. spoke on "Acquisition and Training of Biomanufacturing Human Resources in CDMO Business Utilizing Global Network.
-At the beginning of his presentation, he expressed his sense of the challenges in acquiring and fostering manufacturing human resources in order to expand the business from Japan to overseas, and from 2020, to import back into Japan, aiming for a tri-polar standardized operation.
-To this end, the company is planning to secure management personnel, formulate a grand design from backcasting for facility operation, increase the number of operations personnel following lead personnel by hiring new graduates and outside the company, and conduct on-the-job training within the company and education at BCRET outside the company, as well as cooperation with other companies.
+At the beginning of his presentation, he expressed his sense of the challenges in acquiring and fostering manufacturing human resources in order to expand the business from Japan to overseas, and from 2020, to reverse-import the business to become a tri-polar standard operation.
+To this end, the company is planning to secure management personnel, formulate a grand design from backcasting for facility operation, increase the number of operations personnel next to lead personnel by hiring new graduates and outside the company, and provide on-the-job training within the company and education at BCRET outside the company, as well as cooperation with other companies.
 We are planning to increase the number of operations personnel by recruiting new graduates outside the company.
-In Japan, in-house training is required, but in Germany, the national government provides students with company training through the dual system training, and the state provides vocational schools through the dual study program.
+In Japan, in-house training is required, but in Germany, dual system training is provided by the national government, and dual study programs are provided by the state for students to receive practical training at companies.
 In Japan, inhouse training is necessary, but in Germany, the national government provides students with company internships through dual system training, and the state provides vocational schools through the dual study program.
-He concluded by stating that Japan does not have such a social system, but that the Pharmaceutical Manufacturers Association of Japan (PMAJ) announced at its president's press conference in February (1) support for human resource development in biomanufacturing for immediate employment, (2) support for human resource development in biotechnology for students, and (3) support for human resource development through BCRET, and that industry-wide efforts to develop human resources are important.
+He concluded by stating that Japan does not have such a social system, but that it is important for the JPMA to make industry-wide efforts to develop human resources, as it announced at the Chairman's Press Conference in February (1) support for the development of human resources for immediate biotech manufacturing, (2) support for the development of biotech human resources for students, and (3) support for human resource development through BCRET.

 Next, Hisatoshi Ito, General Manager of the First Department, Biotechnology Business Division of Fujifilm and Fujifilm Toyama Chemical, spoke on "Biopharmaceutical Manufacturing Human Resource Development: Fujifilm Toyama Chemical's Approach".
 The presence of biopharmaceuticals is increasing, and the contract drug development and manufacturing organization (CDMO) market is expanding accordingly.
 He also introduced the plan to import from FDB (FUJIFILM Diosynth Biotechnologies) to Toyama and install a classroom-centered facility (including a laboratory and GMP in the future) since there is no training box at present.
 Finally, he stated that the issue of human resource development can be coordinated by each company and organization.